alirezanet/Gridify/docs/pages/guide/gridifyMapper.md

 # GridifyMapper

-Internally Gridify is using an auto generated mapper that maps your string base field names to actual properties in your entities, but sometimes we don't want to support filtering or sorting on a specific field.
-If you want to control what field names are mapped to what properties, you can create a custom mapper.
+Internally, Gridify uses an auto-generated mapper that maps your string-based field names to actual properties in your entities.
+However, sometimes you may want to control which fields support filtering or sorting.
+You can create a custom mapper to define exactly what field names map to which properties.

-To get a better understanding of how this works, consider the following example:
+To better understand how this works, consider the following example:

 ``` csharp
 // sample Entities